 (G) Scope of operating authority

-(1) The commission shall grant statewide operating authority to a telephone company seeking to offer telecommunications services provided that the company meets the associated certification requirements.
+(1) The commission will grant statewide operating authority to a telephone company seeking to offer telecommunications services provided that the company meets the associated certification requirements.

-(2) A CLEC shall update its certification if it seeks to expand its operation within its statewide authorization subsequent to certification.
-To do so, the CLEC must file in its TRF case a notarized affidavit signed by an authorized employee verifying that the CLEC has an interconnection and/or transport and termination traffic agreement with the ILEC serving the territory into which the CLEC intends to expand and identifying the specific case numbers in which the agreements were filed.
-The CLEC must also file any tariff update, if applicable.
+(2) A CLEC has to update its certification if it seeks to expand its operation within its statewide authorization subsequent to certification.
+To do so, the CLEC will file in its TRF case a notarized affidavit signed by an authorized employee verifying that the CLEC has an interconnection and/or transport and termination traffic agreement with the ILEC serving the territory into which the CLEC intends to expand and identifying the specific case numbers in which the agreements were filed.
+The CLEC will also file any tariff update, if applicable.